-For the wholesale portfolios, credit risk cycle indices (CCIs) have been developed for significant industries and geographies using expected default frequencies.
-Expected default frequency is a market based default risk measure driven by equity prices, market volatility and leverage.
-CCIs are than used as inputs to convert the through-the-cycle PDs from Basel models / parameters into the point-in-time equivalents and also to incorporate forward-looking factors into the PDs.
-LGDs are based on historical data adjusted for latest and forecasted recovery experience.
-No adjustments are made to Basel EADs for stage 1 exposures.
-For retail portfolios, forecasted loss rates based on adjustments to historical loss experience, informed by management's forecast on relevant macroeconomic variables, such as property-price indices and unemployment rates, are used.
+For the wholesale portfolios, credit risk cycle indices ("CCIs") have been developed for the key industries and geographies.
+CCIs are summary measures that depict broad-based, sector-wide changes in credit risk, which are constructed by comparing the median expected default frequency of firms within each segment against a long-run average.
+Expected default frequency is in turn a market based point-in-time default risk measure, driven by the market value of firms' assets, asset volatility and leverage.
+CCIs are then used as inputs to convert the generally more through-the-cycle PDs derived from Basel models / parameters into the point-in-time equivalents by adding the unaccounted portion of cyclical variations, as well as to incorporate forward-looking information.
+LGDs are determined using historical loss data, which are adjusted for both the latest and forecasted recovery experience.